-Yes, heated dog beds are safe when used appropriately!
-First and foremost, make sure you purchased a heated bed or insert manufactured with dogs in mind (no heating pads for people, please).
+Heated dog beds are safe when used appropriately.
+First and foremost, make sure you purchased a heated bed or insert that's manufactured with dogs in mind (no heating pads for people, please).
 A dog’s resting body temperature typically hovers around 101 or 102 degrees Fahrenheit.
-Most dog beds will help hold this temperature, rather than increasing it to raise their sitting temp.
+Most dog beds will help hold this temperature rather than increasing it to raise their sitting temp.

-Second, follow instructions carefully.
-Most electric heating pads advise against letting dogs use them unsupervised.
-In fact, Lightning Bug Electric says even though electric heated dog beds require less voltage, there’s always a possibility that cords could become frayed and cause a fire.
+Second, follow the operation instructions carefully.
+Most advise against letting dogs use these items unsupervised.
+As Lightning Bug Electric points out, even though electric heated dog beds require less voltage, there’s always a possibility that cords could become frayed and cause a fire.
 So before plugging anything in, make sure those cords are in tip-top shape.

-Which brings us to another precaution: big time chewers shouldn’t be given beds with cords.
-If you know your dog destroys every bed with its teeth, maybe hold off on getting a heated dog bed until the gnawing phase is done.
+Which brings us to another precaution: Big time chewers shouldn’t be given beds with cords.
+If you know your dog destroys things with its teeth, maybe hold off on getting a heated dog bed until the gnawing phase is done.

-If you’re worried about your pup chewing through things or overheating, opt for a self-warming heated dog bed.
+Worried about your pup chewing through things or overheating?
+Opt for a self-warming heated dog bed.
 These don’t require outlets and use your dog’s own body heat to keep them nice and cozy.

 Why Would a Dog Need a Heated Bed?

 Elderly dogs with stiff joints or diagnosed arthritis might find a heated dog bed soothes those aches and pains.
-The AKC says if this is the case, opt for an orthopedic heated bed if possible, but make sure you monitor your dog when the bed heat is turned on.
-Your pup might have trouble standing up if they get too hot.
+The AKC advises opting for an orthopedic heated bed if possible—just note that your pup might have trouble standing up if they get too hot.

-- Best Outdoor Pad: K&H Pet Products Lectro-Soft Outdoor Heated Pad
+- Best Pet Outdoor Heating Pad: K&H Pet Products Lectro-Soft Heated Pad

-- Best Outdoor Bed: K&H Pet Products Deluxe Lectro-Soft Outdoor Heated Bolster Bed
+- Best Outdoor Dog Bed: K&H Pet Products Lectro-Soft Heated Bolster Bed

 - Best Insert: K&H Pet Products Bed Warmer

-- Best Heating-Cooling Bed: Pet Fit For Life Cooling & Heating Pad
+- Best Cooling and Heating Bed: Pet Fit For Life Cooling and Heating Pad

 - Best Bolster Bed: K&H Pet Products Thermo-Snuggly Sleeper Bolster Bed